-High-performance cars and value-for-dollar are typically about as compatible as privacy and social networking.
-Fortunately, the Chevrolet Camaro SS proves that automotive excitement and financial pragmatism can indeed walk hand in hand.
-Holding about a $2,000 advantage over the Mustang GT when it comes to 5-year ownership costs, the Chevy Camaro SS is among the rare breed of performance cars that lets you burn rubber without burning down your life savings.
+High-performance cars and value-for-dollar typically go together like oil and water.
+Fortunately, the Ford Mustang GT proves that driving excitement and financial pragmatism need not be mutually exclusive.
+Holding down a near-$1,200 advantage over the Camaro SS when it comes to 5-year ownership costs, the 2016 Mustang GT is among the rare breed of performance cars that lets you burn rubber without burning down your life savings.

-At the heart of the Camaro SS is a 426-horsepower 6.2-liter V8 paired with a 6-speed manual or optional 6-speed automatic transmission.
-Complementing this potent powertrain are standard performance goodies like a limited-slip differential, Brembo brakes and sport-tuned suspension.
-There's also an available 1LE package that transforms the Camaro SS into a bona fide weekend track weapon.
+At the heart of the Mustang GT is a 435-horsepower 5.0-liter V8 paired with either a 6-speed manual or optional 6-speed automatic transmission.
+Complementing this potent powertrain are standard and available performance add-ons like a limited-slip differential, Brembo brakes and a sport-tuned suspension.
+There are also three distinct design packages to choose from, each offering a unique spin on the classic Mustang aesthetic.

 There was a time, not long ago, when 400-plus-horsepower performance cars were priced out of reach for all but the well-to-do.
-Today, you can pick up a 426-horsepower 2014 Chevrolet Camaro SS for right around $33,000.
+Today, you can pick up a 435-horsepower 2016 Mustang GT for right around $33,000.
 That enticing upfront cost is offset further by the Mustang GT's above-average residual values.
 What a time to be alive.